Differential Privacy as a Causal Property: Prior Work

-Kasiviswanathan and Smith look at a different way of comparing the two views of differential privacy~\cite{kasiviswanathan14jpc}.
-They study the Bayesian probabilities that an adversary would assign, after seeing the system's outputs, to a property holding of a data provider.
-They compare these probabilities under various possible inputs that a data provider could provide.
-For systems with differential privacy, they show that the Bayesian probabilities hardly change under the different inputs.
-This provides a Bayesian interpretation of differential privacy without making an assumption of independent data points.
-We instead expose differential privacy's causal nature with a modification of Pearl's causal framework as a frequentist effect size and we do not use any Bayesian probabilities.
-Thus, they provide a Bayesian non-causal view of differential privacy whereas we present a frequentist causal view.
-(We conjecture that a Bayesian casual view should be possible, but leave that to future work.)
-We consider their work in more detail in Section~\ref{sec:knowledge}.
+Kasiviswanathan and Smith look at a different way of comparing the two views of \DP{}, which they call \emph{Semantic Privacy}~\cite{kasiviswanathan14jpc}.
+They study the Bayesian probabilities that an adversary seeing the system's outputs would assign to a sensitive property.
+Whereas other works looking at an adversary's beliefs, such as Pufferfish~\cite{kifer14database}, bounds the change in the adversary's probabilities before and after seeing the output, Kasiviswanathan and Smith bound the change between adversary's probabilities after seeing the output for two difference inputs, much as \DP{} compares output distributions for two different inputs.
+They conclude that this posterior-to-posterior comparison captures the epistemic consequences of \DP{}, unlike the anterior-to-posterior comparison made by Pufferfish-like definitions, since \DP{} bounds it without additional assumptions, such as independent data points.
+Our causal definitions (Def.\,\ref{view:dp-tc-univ}--\ref{view:dp-spca}) instead expose differential privacy's causal nature with a modification of Pearl's causal framework as a frequentist effect size and we do not use any Bayesian probabilities in our causal definitions.
+We view their Bayesian non-causal characterization of \DP{} as complimentary to our frequentist causal characterization, with theirs focused on an adversary's knowledge and ours on physical constraints.
+(We conjecture that a Bayesian causal characterization should be possible, but leave that to future work.)
+Besides the conceptual difference, our characterization is tighter in that we show an exact equivalence between our central definition (Def.\,\ref{view:dp-spca}) and \DP{} in that each implies the other with the same value of $\epsilon$, whereas their implications hold for an increased value of $\epsilon$.
+Section~\ref{sec:knowledge} considers their work in more detail.

-Others have also attempted to reduce differential to information flow property, although while making assumptions about the data or adversary.
-Ghosh and Kleinberg~\cite{ghosh16inferential} provide inferential privacy bounds for differential privacy mechanisms under assumptions about restricted background knowledge.
-Alvim~et~al.\@ relate differential privacy to min-entropy and mutual information under assumptions about the data's distribution~\cite{alivim11icalp}.
-We avoid such assumptions.

-Cuff and Yu have argued that it can be viewed a constraint on mutual information~\cite{cuff16ccs}, but McSherry points out that the connection is rather weak~\cite{mcsherry17blog1}.
-Our characterization is precise.